trezzuri/erpnext-docs/docs/en/introduction.md

 5. **Wholesomeness**: A single system and database that allows multiple users to record transactions or extract data simultaneously.

-## What is ERPNext?
+## What is SOMA?

-ERPNext is a full-featured business management solution that helps SMEs to record all their business transactions in a single system.
-With ERPNext, SMEs can make informed, fact-based, timely decisions to remain ahead in the competition.
+SOMA is a full-featured business management solution that helps SMEs to record all their business transactions in a single system.
+With SOMA, SMEs can make informed, fact-based, timely decisions to remain ahead in the competition.
 It serves as the backbone of a business adding strength, transparency, and control to your growing enterprise.

-ERPNext will help you to:
+SOMA will help you to:

 1. Track all invoices and payments.